-Topic Course item covered Assessment outcomes Challenges in the human environment The Urban World Section A Urban issues and challenges Megacities Rio Case study - social and economic challenges Urban Change in the UK: Bristol introduction Environmental & Social challenges of Bristol Environmental and Social challenges of Bristol - problems and solutions Regeneration Bristol Urban Sustainability Freiburg Section B The development gap The Changing economic world 1.
-Measuring development 2.
-Limitations of social and economic measures of development 3.
-Global variations in economic development and quality of life.
+Торіс Course item covered

+Challenges in the human environment The Urban World

+Section A Urban issues and challenges Megacities Rio Case study - social and economic challenges Urban Change in the UK: Bristol introduction Environmental & Social challenges of Bristol Environmental and Social

+4. challenges of Bristol - problems and solutions 5.
+Regeneration Bristol 6.
+Urban Sustainability

+7. Freiburg

+Section B The development gap

+The Changing economic world 1.
+Measuring development

+2. Limitations of social and economic measures of development

+3. Global variations in economic development and quality of life.

 4. Demographic Transition Model.

 5. Strategies for reducing the development gap

 Section B Nigeria: A Newly emerging economy

 The Changing economic world 1.
 Exploring Nigeria

 2. Nigeria in the wider world

 3. Nigeria's changing economy

 4. Transnational corporations

 5. Impacts of international aid

 6. Managing environmental issues

 7. Quality of life in Nigeria

 Section B The changing UK economy

 The Changing economic world 1.
 Changes in the UK economy

 2. Post-industrial economy

 3. Uk science and business parks

 Section C Resource Management

-The challenge of resource management 1.
+The shellower of users we we want 1.
 Global distribution of resources

-2. Provision of food in the UK
+The challenge of resource management 2.
+Provision of food in the UK

 3. Provision of water in the UK

 4. Provision of energy in the UK

 Section C Resource Management

+1. Food management

-The challenge of resource management 1.
-Food management
+The challenge of resource management 2.
+Water management

-2 Water management

-3 Energy management

-5. Energy management
+3. Energy management

 Section A The challenge of natural hazards

-Living with the physical environment
+Living with the physical environment 1.
+What are natural hazards?

-1 Milesters natural hazanda?

-1. What are natural nazards?

 2. Tropical storms

 3. Weather hazards in the UK

 4. Somerset floods

 5. Evidence for climate change

 6. Causes of climate change

 7. Human causes of climate change

 8. Managing the impacts of the climate

 Section B Ecosystems

 The Living World 1.
 Introduction to eco-systems

 2. Change and eco-systems

 3. Global ecosystems

 Tropical Rainforests

-4. Tropical Rainforests - causes, impacts and
+4. Tropical Rainforests - causes, impacts and managing

-managing

 5. Sustainable management of rainforests